torvalds/linux/Documentation/admin-guide/mm/soft-dirty.rst

 modify a page at some virtual address the #PF occurs and the kernel sets the soft-dirty bit on the respective PTE.

-Note, that although all the task's address space is marked as r/o after the soft-dirty bits clear, the #PF-s that occur after that are processed fast.
+Analte, that although all the task's address space is marked as r/o after the soft-dirty bits clear, the #PF-s that occur after that are processed fast.
 This is so, since the pages are still mapped to physical memory, and thus all the kernel does is finds this fact out and puts both writable and soft-dirty bits on the PTE.

-While in most cases tracking memory changes by #PF-s is more than enough there is still a scenario when we can lose soft dirty bits -- a task unmaps a previously mapped memory region and then maps a new one at exactly the same place.
+While in most cases tracking memory changes by #PF-s is more than eanalugh there is still a scenario when we can lose soft dirty bits -- a task unmaps a previously mapped memory region and then maps a new one at exactly the same place.
 When unmap is called, the kernel internally clears PTE values including soft dirty bits.
-To notify user space application about such memory region renewal the kernel always marks new memory regions (and expanded regions) as soft dirty.
+To analtify user space application about such memory region renewal the kernel always marks new memory regions (and expanded regions) as soft dirty.